-HLB International Ltd is a private company limited by guarantee, incorporated in England and Wales, which does not provide services to clients.
+HLB International Limited is a private company limited by guarantee, incorporated in England and Wales, which does not provide, supervise or manage professional services to clients.

 HLBI is a global network of independent advisory and accounting firms, each of which is a separate and independent legal entity and as such has no liability for the acts and omissions of any other member.
 HLBI co-ordinates the international activities of the network of member firms but does not provide, supervise, or manage professional services to clients.
 Accordingly, HLB International Limited has no liability for the acts and omissions of any member of the HLBI network, and vice versa.
 The members of HLBI comprise of Principal Firms and Representative Firms, each referring to their affiliation with HLB as being: "a member of HLB International".
 The distinction between Principal Firms and Representative Firms is as follows.

 A Principal Firm is a firm, or federation of firms, which wishes to take an active part in the management of the organisation.
-Each Principal Firm nominates one of its partners to be the HLB Council Member (and also a director under UK law) and another as his "Alternate" although both can attend Council Meetings.
+Each Principal Firm nominates one of its partners to be the HLB Council Member (and also a director under UK law) and up to a maximum of two Alternate members, although all can attend Council Meetings.
 Only one principal firm is appointed per country, and each has one vote.
 A Representative Firm signs an agreement to represent HLB International in a defined territory but is not a member of the Council.